niplav/site/thoughts_on_politics_especially_economics.md

 Don't know how to approach this one, maybe secret cabal of data collectors?
 Data collectors are not allowed to trade?

+#### Approval-Directed Futarchy?

+Select n random people (something like 10k, or 0.01% of the population), ask them how much they approve of the governing in the last year (or whatever timespan the prediction markets operate on).
+Try to optimize that measure.

 Miscellania
 ------------